Virginia Commonwealth University: VCUarts Qatar

 VCUarts Qatar is VCU School of the Arts' branch campus located in the State of Qatar.
 It was established in 1998 through a partnership with Qatar Foundation and was the first university to open its doors in Education City.
 The contract was renewed in July 2012 and goes through July 2022.
 VCUarts Qatar offers the Bachelor of Fine Arts and Master of Fine Arts degrees.
 As part of the contract, VCU is not allowed to open any other degree-granting arts or design programs in other Middle Eastern countries.
 VCUarts Qatar is accredited by National Association of Schools of Art & Design, The Southern Association of Colleges and Schools and Council for Interior Design Accreditation.

 VCU is not the only US campus in Education City, and it, along with the other universities, are the subject of criticism of their implicit acceptance of Qatar's alleged ties to extremism and human rights concerns.

+Organization

+The Virginia Commonwealth University entity is structured as two organizations, the university and the Virginia Commonwealth University Health System.
+The president is VCU's Chief Executive Officer, and the school is organized into twenty divisions.

+There are sixteen members of the board of visitors.
+The governor of Virginia can select board members.
+There are six non-voting members who are students and faculty.
+The VCU Health System has a separate board of directors composed of many local and national healthcare leaders.

+There are 3,300 staff and 2,000 professors, lecturers and instructors.
+VCU has an endowment of $2.72 billion, which is the second largest endowment for a public school in Virginia.
+Funding is received from the state and federal governments and private donations.
+There was more the $400 million in sponsored research in 2022 with many gifts being the largest in the university's history.
+VCU received a $104 million gift, the largest in university history, to support a new Stravitz-Sanyal Institute for Liver Disease and Metabolic Health.
+Local businesses including all Fortune 500 companies in Richmond make regular contributions to VCU such as endowed chairs, like the Philip Morris Chair, and donations for facilities.
+Altria, the largest tobacco company in the United States, has made frequent donations throughout VCU's history.
+In 2022, the Commonwealth of Virginia awarded VCU most of the funding for a $253 million arts and innovation building.
+In 2023, CoStar Group donated $18 million for an arts and innovation room at VCU's new consolidated arts building.